charanpanchagnula/certified-aws-solutions-architect-professional/05-compute/asg.md

 - `Launch` and `Terminate`: if Launch is suspended, the ASG wont scale out / if Terminate is suspended the ASG wont scale in
 - `AddToLoadBalancer`: add instance to LB
-- `AlarmNotification`: control is the ASG reacts to CloudWatch alarms
+- `AlarmNotification`: control if the ASG reacts to CloudWatch alarms
 - `AZRebalance`: balances instances evenly across all of AZs
 - `HealthCheck`: controls if instance health checks are on/off
 - `ReplaceUnhealthy`: controls if instances are replaced in case there are unhealthy